Weidsn/Quantum_Computational_Fluid_Dynamics/[5] VQLS.md

 $$ H_L = A^\dagger U \left( 1 - \frac{1}{n} \sum_{j=1}^{n} |0_j \rangle \langle 0_{} | \otimes |1_{\bar{j}} \rangle \right) U^\dagger A $$

+### Implementing cost functions

+The goal is to reduce burden on the quantum computer.

+We can use `Hadamard Test` circuit.

+The paper introduces a new circuit, `Hadamard-Overlap Test`, to compute $C_L$.

+### Classical hardness

+Computing cost functions using classical methods are DQC1-hard (Deterministic Quantum Computing with 1 Clean Qubit hard).

+### Ansatz and Preparing $|x(\alpha)\rangle$

+$|x(\alpha)\rangle$ is prepared using a "trainable" sequence of quantum gates, $V(\alpha)$.

+The gates are chosen from a set of quantum gates native to the quantum hardware.

+Trainability issue for "fixed gate ansatz" can be resolved by layer-by-layer training and correlating the $\alpha$ parameters, and also
+1. Variable structure ansatz
+2. Quantum Alternating Operator Ansatz (QAOA)

+### Training (2.1.7)

+Training the ansatz using classical methods.
+Gradient-based (classical) method may also be possible.
+ (Appendix F)

+### Noise resilience (2.1.8)

+VQLS exhibits Optimal Parameter Resilience (OPR) phenomenon.

+$C_L$ is resilient to global depolarizing noise and measurement noise.

+Noise in evaluating cost functions is unavoidable.
+This can be mitigated by Probabilitic Error Cancellation (PEC) procedure outlined in the paper.
+PEC can

 ## References